 Here are the Top Business Credit Reporting Agencies Every Entrepreneur Should Know About

 D&B is the primary business credit reporting agency.
 For years, D&B has offered a variety of ratings tools that can be used to determine whether to engage in business with a particular company and to determine loan terms.
+For a business to get listed with this agency it needs to first obtain a DUNS Number.
 The most commonly used business credit score for vendors to determine a businesses’ credit worthiness is based off of D&B’s Paydex score.

 Equifax Small Business Enterprise